R. D. Middlebrook

 Robert David Middlebrook (May 16, 1929 – April 16, 2010) was a professor of electrical engineering at the California Institute of Technology (Caltech).
 He is most well known in the field of power electronics and as a proponent of design-oriented circuit analysis.

 Biography

 He was born in England in 1929.
 He died in California on April 16, 2010.

 Power electronics

 He is regarded as one of the founders of the field of power electronics.
 He developed the state-space averaging method of analysis and other tools crucial to modern power electronics design.

 He was highly regarded both as a researcher and a teacher.
 He founded the Power Electronics Group at Caltech.
-Many of his former students are leaders in the field of power electronics today, including Slobodan Ćuk, Vatche Vorperian, Dragan Maksimovic, Robert Erickson, and V. Ramanarayanan.
+Many of his former students are leaders in the field of power electronics today, including Slobodan Ćuk, Vatche Vorperian, Dragan Maksimovic, Robert Erickson, Khai Ngo and V. Ramanarayanan.

 The IEEE Power Electronics Society has established the R. David Middlebrook award for "outstanding contribution in the technical field of power electronics" in his honor.
 Middlebrook was one of the founders of the IEEE Applied Power Electronics Conference (APEC).